 If you're ready to begin planning your sauna visit our Custom Sauna page, which highlights the major components to consider and provides a downloadable sauna planner.
 For more information please visit our Literature Library, where we have compiled and update as much sauna related helpful information as we can.

-Modular sauna rooms are pre-fabricated panels or sections that can be assembled in hours.
+Modular sauna rooms are prefabricated panels or sections that can be assembled in hours.
 The modular sauna room is fully assembled at the factory then disassembled into panels and packaged as a kit.
 The main advantage of having a modular sauna is that it can be disassembled and reassembled at a new location, should you decide to move, so in a sense a modular sauna could be considered a portable sauna.
-There is very little labor required at the installation site so the modular sauna can be more expensive than a do it yourself custom sauna kit, because the assembly work was done at the factory.
+There is very little labor required at the installation site, so the modular sauna can be less expensive than a DIY custom sauna kit, because the assembly work was done at the factory.
 If you can frame in the sauna room and install the sauna kit yourself or with family and friends, a custom sauna kit can significantly save money on the initial cost of sauna, especially in smaller sized saunas.
-If you need to hire a builder or contractor to frame the sauna room and assemble the custom sauna liner kit, purchasing a modular sauna can be the more cost effective and less time consuming route.
+If you need to hire a builder or contractor to frame the sauna room and assemble the custom sauna liner kit, purchasing a modular sauna can be the more cost-effective and less time-consuming route.
 Modular sauna kits from reputable manufacturers are using the same quality cedar and spruce found in the lumber for custom liner kits, no lightweight veneers are used.
 Our modular sauna kits can be used as any traditional steam sauna.
 The sauna heater options all have a large rock capacity for producing plenty of comforting steam when scooping water on the hot rocks.
 Benching is made with the same high quality woods and are both sturdy and robust.
 Most modular saunas also have a glass panel sauna door and windows to make the room feel larger.
 A section of assembled Duckboard is typically included for the walking area in the prefab sauna room

 In an infrared sauna, the bather is being heated directly by the infrared heat source and the air temperature in the room is only a default of the infrared emitters.
 An infrared sauna takes approximately 15 to 20 minutes for the emitters to come up to temperature.(approximately 115 to 135 degrees F) When using the infrared, the bather waits until the infrared emitters in the room are running at full heating potential.
 The bather then sits next to the emitters in order to allow the body to be heated directly by the infrared radiant heat.
 The bather will use the room for 20 to 30 minutes in order to induce a deep sweat and once this is achieved the bather has completed the sauna practice.
 The bather can achieve a more direct effect of heat therapy to portions of the body based on how closely that portion of the body is exposed to the actual emitters.